JWalshe86/Mickey-Mouse-Memory-Game/README.md

 - idea for lives & dynamic card movement effect from [developedbyed](https://www.youtube.com/watch?v=-tlb4tv4mC4)
 - styling of play & how to play buttons code adapted from [GreatStack](https://youtu.be/Odr24UQs3uY?feature=shared)
 - code to delay anchor tag for play button until balloons pop taken from [nattik Gur-Arie](https://stackoverflow.com/questions/14434604/i-want-to-delay-a-link-for-a-period-of-500-with-javascript#:~:text=To%20delay%20a%20link%20with,it%20is%20inside%20the%20'%20'%20.)
-- Code for cards shake when matched  & stars adapted from [Susan Chen](https://susanschen.github.io/Memory-Game/) and the shake cards css was taken from [Animate.css](https://animate.style/)
+- Code for cards shake when matched & stars & reset button adapted from [Susan Chen](https://susanschen.github.io/Memory-Game/) and the shake cards css was taken from [Animate.css](https://animate.style/)
 - bubbles converted into stars using code adapted from [coding Artist](https: //www.youtube.com/watch?v=LZx_Hyudmdw)
 - code to prompt user to flip device on smaller devices adapted from [Jarrod Whitley](https://stackoverflow.com/uestions/50766953/how-can-i-code-a-pop-up-text-box-that-only-appears-on-mobile-devices-when-the-sc)
+- /* styling to shape the info div like a flag adapted from [Zoe Rooney](https://css-tricks.com/the-shapes-of-css/#Flag)